What are dental veneers?

-Veneers can also help to rebuild teeth that are severely worn down, cracked or broken.
+Veneers can also help to rebuild teeth that are severely worn down, cracked or broken teeth.

-Multiple dental veneers placed simultaneously for the upper front six to 10 teeth in a “Smile Makeover” can drastically improve a person’s smile and confidence.
+Multiple dental veneers placed simultaneously in a “Smile Makeover” to transform a person’s smile and confidence.

 Dental veneers are usually made from: